riceissa/issarice.com/wiki/product reviews.md

 Update (2024-10-09): The "ASDF" row of the keyboard has been getting stuck almost every time I close the laptop lid and reopen it.
 So far it unsticks itself within a few seconds but I am worried eventually it will get permanently stuck.
 Sometimes it even leads to keypresses while in the stuck state.
 I believe in future models of this laptop they stopped making the keys retract, and I think this was a wise decision by Lenovo.

+Update (2025-01-10): In the last month or so, I've been noticing that the "E" key on the keyboard is not as responsive as it once was.
+I need to press it with a lot of force for it to register, so often I notice typos where a word is missing one or more of the Es in it.
+Since E is one of the most common letters in English, this is quite annoying.

 # Xiaomi Redmi 10

 See [here](https://www.gsmarena.com/xiaomi_redmi_10-11060.php) for product info.